Ecdosis/TILT2/README.md

 About TILT
 __________

-A revision of TILT, which was solely a Java applet, by splitting it into two halves.
-The first half handles all image-processing on the server using Java, and the second half handles the GUI using Javascript and HTML5 (and a canvas).
+TILT2 is a revision of TILT1, which was solely a Java applet, by splitting it into two halves.
+The first half handles all image-processing on the server using Java, and the second half handles the GUI using Javascript, jQuery and HTML5 (and a canvas).

-REQUIREMENTS
+Requirements
 ___________

 TILT requires installation of aspell and libaspell-dev on Ubuntu, or their